 Field Season Overview:

-A team will deploy to Garwood Valley during December of 2012 to establish a tent camp for about two weeks.
-The camp will serve as a base for installing meteorological station instruments and for collecting soil samples and shallow ice cores, conducting surface mapping, and conducting day trips by helicopter to proximal coastal sites to map paleo-ice flow paths based on geological evidence
+A three-person team will deploy to Garwood Valley during January of 2014 to establish a tent camp for about two weeks.
+The camp will serve as a base for installing meteorological station instruments and for collecting soil samples and shallow ice cores, conducting surface mapping, and conducting day trips by helicopter to proximal coastal sites to map paleo-ice flow paths based on geological evidence.

 Deploying Team Members: